invaderZi/tinder-clone-MERN/README.md

 ## I'am Zi, and this is another M. E. R .
 N stack project

-### This project is a clone for the interface of tinder
+### This project is a clone of the tinder  interface

 ### Its live runing on :  https://tinder-clone-1111.web.app/  rigth now